scirpt

 You never want to have only two snow or studded tires.
 Some may think it would be acceptable just to put them in the front, since most vehicles are front-wheel drive.
 But that’s a bad idea.

-Having snow tires only in the front could result in having less control driving your car.
+Having snow tires only in the front could result in having less control during winter driving.
 It increases the possibility of oversteering or fishtailing around corners.
 You might even lose control applying the brakes.

 If you have a rear-wheel drive vehicle, you might be able to get away with installing two studded tires in the back.
 But it’s not recommended.
 For optimal performance, you need four matching tires.